-Shefa: Teen Internship and Apprenticeship, Summer 2017
+Shefa: Teen Internship and Apprenticeship 2019

 While Abundance Farm is a Jewish community project, this program is open to people of all faiths, beliefs and backgrounds.
 We will be exploring farming, food justice, and community building through a Jewish lens, and we will also be exploring these topics through other lenses and other identities.

-Both the internship and apprenticeship positions require an application and an interview.
+Both the Internship and Apprenticeship positions require an application and an interview.
 Space is limited for both positions.

 Food Systems Exploration

 Situate and analyze Abundance Farm's efforts and contributions within the larger Northampton food shed;

 Cultivate a practice of making change on a personal, inter-personal, cultural, and systemic level within the food system;

 Learn about and engage with larger-scale movements for food justice;

 Personal Growth and Community Building